 - Your intended major

-- The top 4 HBCUs you want to attend
+- Your list of top 4 HBCUs

 How do I apply?

-- Head to CBCA’s website to begin.
+1. Head to the CBCA's website to begin

-3. Enter the student application portal.
+3. Enter the student application portal

-7. Pay the $20 application fee.
+7. Pay the $20 application fee

 How long does it take to hear back from colleges?